 Bodyweight training generally places less strain on joints and is often accepted as safer for long-term joint health.

 Weight training can place significant stress on joints, especially with improper form or excessive weights, increasing the risk of injury.
+Especially if not completed in a slow and controlled manner.

 4) Muscle Isolation vs Compound Movements

 Weight training, in addition to multi-joint compound exercises, utilises isolation training, enabling targeted muscle growth and strength development.
+This can be further compounded with supersets and rest-pause training.
+This is hard to replicate with calisthenics.

 Bodyweight training focuses on compound movements that engage multiple muscle groups simultaneously.